 The ACEIE was formally established in 2012, and was funded from 2012 to 2019 by various government departments, NGOs and private companies.
 The activities of the ACEIE during this period are archived here, and also available from the link in the menu bar above.

-Following the success of the establishment of ANIE, the network saw the value in founding a centre which would function as a hub for the network.
 The ACEIE was established according to a UP Senate decision on 17 May 2012.
-Since 2012 the ACEIE coordinates various activities, research projects and communication for ANIE.
-The ACEIE activities are all based on a formal Memorandum of Agreement (MoA) between the South African Department of Telecommunications and Postal Services and the University of Pretoria.
+Since 2012 the ACEIE coordinated various activities, research projects and communication for ANIE.
+The ACEIE activities were all based on a formal Memorandum of Agreement (MoA) between the South African Department of Telecommunications and Postal Services and the University of Pretoria.
 The ACEIE is based at the Department of Information Science within the Faculty of Engineering, Built Environment and Information Technology at the University of Pretoria and is managed according to the policies and procedures of the University of Pretoria.

 The ACEIE grew out of the African Network for Information Ethics (ANIE), and for a few years the two entities existed side-by-side.
 It eventually became evident that it was not feasible to keep two entities with the same purpose and work, and it was decided to terminate the ANIE and focus only on the ACEIE.
 ANIE was established in 2007 due to the effort and dedication of a group of scholars, government officials and visionaries across Africa.
 Together with the support of the international Information Ethics community, ANIE has flourished to over 600 participants across 25 countries globally.
 In February 2017 the 5th international ANIE conference celebrated the ANIEversary - marking 10 years of active Information Ethics projects in Africa.